Turtles: Shells All Around

 My name is “Bob” and I am a female red-eared slider.
 My first owner named me without knowing my sex, but Party Safari staff will teach you how to differentiate between adult male and adult female pond turtles.
 Speaking of males and females, did you know that all adult female turtles lay eggs to reproduce?
 Based upon that fact, do you think we are bigger or smaller than our male counterparts?

 Trachemys scripta scripta

 My name is “Lemon Head” and I am a male yellowbelly slider.
 I am closely related to the red-eared species above, and I have been known to breed with females.
 Do you think our hatchlings would be orange turtles?

 Graptemys pseudogeographica kohnii

 My name is “Kayla” and I am a female Mississippi map turtle.
-Compare me with Rasputin to see the differences between aquatic turtles and land-trapped tortoises.
+Compare me with the tortoise to see the differences between aquatic turtles and land-trapped tortoises.
 I’m a bit calmer than the two sliders above, but we are all faster than the fables would make you think.

 African Side Neck

 My name is “Little Foot” because I have a really long neck (Land Before Time).
 As I get older, my neck will grow so long I will have to fold it against the outside of my shell!
 I am a neat representative of turtle biodiversity.

 My name is “Chip” because I was ran over by some farming equipment out west (I have the scar to prove it).
 How do you think I survived?
 The same way all of my turtle ancestors have!
 We’ve been rocking a tough shell since the time of dinosaurs.
 (It’ll take more than one tractor to get rid of me.)
 Oh, and I look like a tortoise, but you’ve got to know my ancestors before you judge me.
 The Party Safari staff can explain more if you choose me for your event.